 - When the cat is unable to swallow the saliva that it produces.

 If your cat has received a vaccine for rabies in the last 12 months, then it should be safe.
-However, if you also notice some of the other signs of rabies, such as sudden aggression, vocalization, muscle spasms, then you should get away from your cat, isolate it in a room, if possible, and call your veterinarian immediately.
+But, there are other signs of rabies to look out for.
+These could be sudden aggression, vocalization, muscle spasms, etc. Then you should get away from your cat, isolate it in a room, if possible, and call your veterinarian immediately.

-Aside from rabies, there are many other causes for a cat’s drooling.
 Here are the most common ones:Aside from rabies, there are many other causes for a cat’s drooling.
 Click To Tweet

 1. Exposure to Toxins